 The Ultimate Oahu Travel Guide

-Between the nearly one million residents and some six million yearly visitors, Oahu is by far the most populated of the Hawaiian Islands.
-And for visitors and locals alike, Oahu has long operated as a sort of inter-island hub -- since the days of King Kamehameha’s unification in 1810, to be exact.
+Between the nearly one million residents and some six million yearly visitors, Oahu is by far the most populated of all the Hawaiian Islands.

-So, as an intersection of many different travel routes, peoples, industries, foods, and histories, Oahu is uniquely positioned as a perfect jumping off point or starter island for your Hawaiian adventures.
+As an intersection of so many different travel itineraries, industries, cultures, and even history, Oahu is uniquely positioned as a perfect jumping-off point for your adventures in Hawaii.

-Whether you are just starting to explore your first island or stopping by on your way deeper into the jungle, there’s plenty of adventure to discover on Oahu.
+Whether you are just starting to explore your first island or stopping by on your way deeper into the jungle, there’s plenty to explore and discover on Oahu.

 Want even more help planning your trip to Oahu?
 Check out this episode of Hawaii's Best Podcast featuring Shaka Guide's Co-Founder, Andrew Fowers!